maicos-devel/scatterkit/docs/src/get-started/units.rst

 Some conventions
 ----------------

-The base units of MAICoS are consistent with those of `MDAnalysis`_.
+The base units of Scatterkit are consistent with those of `MDAnalysis`_.
 Keeping inputs and outputs consistent with this set of units reduces ambiguity, so we encourage everyone to use them exclusively.